Manufacturing Engineering Program

 Area 3: Manufacturing Competitiveness:

-ERP 5110 ERP System Design and Implementation
+• ERP 5110: System Design and Implementation (3 credit hours, offered every Fall)

 Area 4: Manufacturing Systems Design: